webprogramming260/startup-example/README.md

 - [x] **Frontend makes WebSocket connection** - done!
 - [x] **Data sent over WebSocket connection** - done!
 - [x] **WebSocket data displayed** - All user votes display in realtime.
 I'm really proud that this is working.
 Way cool!

-## React deliverable

-➡️ The following is an example of the required information for the `Startup React` deliverable

-For this deliverable I converted the application over to use Vue.
-I know it is supposed to use React, but the instructor said I could use Vue because I already have extensive experience with React.

-- [x] **Bundled and transpiled** - done!
-- [x] **Components** - Login, voting list, vote are all components.
-- [x] **Router** - Routing between login and voting components.
-- [x] **Hooks** - Vue uses class properties instead of `UseState` to track changes in vote state.